 - The Northwest Bay

-Smallmouth Bass: bass, especially the black bass found in Lake George, tend to swim in warmer, shallower waters.
+Smallmouth Bass: Bass, especially the black bass in Lake George, tend to swim in warmer, shallower waters.
 They can often be found lingering around underwater structures and plants.
+Largemouth bass swim in this lake, but most of the bass taken are smallmouths.
+These smaller cousins of the largemouth are great fighters, especially on light tackle.
 The best locations for smallmouth bass are:

 - The Narrows